 The Wally-Waste-Not Award Program for Schools

 Salinas Valley Recycles (SVR) has assisted more than 60 schools in our service area in implementing comprehensive school-wide recycling programs.
-These efforts are in response to Salinas Valley Recycles’ goal of 75% waste diversion from landfills, the passage of AB 341 mandating recycling for commercial customers who generate 4 or more cubic yards of garbage per week, and the new mandatory organics recycling law (AB 1826).
+These efforts are in response to Salinas Valley Recycles’ goal of 75% waste diversion from landfills, the passage of AB 341 mandating recycling for commercial customers who generate 4 or more cubic yards of garbage per week, and AB 1826 and SB 1383 organics recycling laws.

-The new and improved 2016-2017 Wally-Waste-Not Award Program (WWNAP) will reward 13 schools in the Salinas Valley for improving and implementing diversion programs (reducing, reusing, recycling and composting (rot)).
-This award supplements the services Salinas Valley Recycles and the local garbage and recycling haulers already provide and are available free to all schools in the Salinas Valley.
-Applications opened Monday Oct 3, 2016.
-All applications have been received, please check back for 2017/18, Thank You for your interest.
+The 2020 Wally-Waste-Not Award Program (WWNAP) will reward 10 schools in the Salinas Valley for improving and implementing diversion programs (reducing, reusing, recycling and composting (rot)).
+This award supplements the FREE outreach services Salinas Valley Recycles and the local garbage and recycling haulers already provide to all schools in the Salinas Valley.

 - Award Application, Instructions and 5R’s Activity Forms: Award Application, Instructions & Activities